haoningng/holbertonschool-shell/basics/README.md

-4-listmorefiles - display current directory contents including hidden files in a long format 5-listfilesdigitonly - display current directory contents in long format, including hidden files, with user and group IDs 6-firstdirectory - creates a directory named my_firs_directory in the tmp directory
+4-listmorefiles - display current directory contents including hidden files in a long format 5-listfilesdigitonly - display current directory contents in long format, including hidden files, with user and group IDs 6-firstdirectory - creates a directory named my_firs_directory in the tmp directory 7-movethatfile - move the file betty from /tmp/ to /tmp/my_first_directory